-At Inti Sun Trek, we always book through El Tambo or Machu Picchu hostals which offer private, double rooms.
-These hostals offer comfortable beds, hot water for showering, WiFi, and breakfast.
+At Inti Sun Trek, we always book through El Tierra viva hotel which offer private, double rooms.
+These hotel offer comfortable beds, hot water for showering, WiFi, and breakfast.

-NOTE: We guarantee these hostals will be reserved as per the itinerary if you book your trek two months in advance, otherwise we may be forced to offer substitutes.
+NOTE: We guarantee these hotels will be reserved as per the itinerary if you book your trek two months in advance, otherwise we may be forced to offer substitutes.